Dimers on Riemann surfaces II: conformal invariance and scaling limit

 We start by estimating $\E( D_1 - D_0)$.
-Since the hyperbolic distance is invariant by Moebius transform, we will apply the function $\phi_v$ which sends $0$ to a point close to the boundary and $v$ to $0$.
-To simplify notations and without loss of generality, let us assume that $\phi_v(0) = 1-\eta$ and let us write $\rho = \frac{e-1}{e+1}$ which is the Euclidean radius of $B_\H(0)$.
+Since the hyperbolic distance is invariant by M\"obius transform, we will apply the function $\phi_v$ which sends $0$ to a point close to the boundary and $v$ to $0$.
+To simplify notations and without loss of generality, let us assume that $\phi_v(0) = 1-\eta$ and let us write $\rho = \frac{e-1}{e+1}$ which is the Euclidean radius of the hyperbolic unit ball centred at 0, i.e., the Euclidean radius of $B_\H(0)$.
 We have

 where in the second line we use \cref{cor:disc_convergence_uniform} and the third line is just the exact expression of the hyperbolic distance in terms of usual functions.

 Since we are still free to choose $\eta$ small, let us analyse the asymptotic of this expression as $\eta$ goes to $0$.
 We note that $\arcch (x) = \ln (2x) + O( \frac{1}{x})$ so we have